Shipping Labels Integration Guide for Retailers & Suppliers

 The Shipping Labels feature available to Dsco platform users with access to the Delivery Suite product exposes the following functionality that can be customized to the needs of the retailer and supplier collaborating in the fulfillment of orders.

-Warehouse address override
+Return address override

 Available carriers and service levels